NOALVO/wireguide/README.md

 4.1. _MUST_.
 Use the **blue** color to describe the content, origin and destination of features.

 4.2. _MUST_.
-Reference each feature by a letter, starting from `A` to `Z`.
+Define a **reference code** for each feature with a letter, starting from `A` to `Z`.

 4.3. _SHOULD NOT_.
-Prefer omiting control lables and instead use the reference code described in 4.2.
+Prefer omiting control labels and instead use the reference code described in 4.2.

 4.4. _MUST_.
-Build a Table of Features including the reference code and main details of each in a usable free space of the wireframe.
-If there is no free space in wireframe, use the back of sheet to make it.
+Build a "**Table of Features**" including the reference code and the main details of each in a usable free space of the wireframe.
+If there is no free space in the wireframe, use the back of the sheet to make it.

 4.5. _MUST_.
-When referencing features in Table of Features specified by item 4.4, use `"` to describe their labels.
+When referencing features in Table of Features specified by item 4.4, **use `"` to describe their labels**.

 4.6. _MUST_.
-When referencing features in Table of Features specified by item 4.4, use `→` to indicate the destination of the feature, like, but not limited to, opening dialogs and changing pages.
+When referencing features in Table of Features specified by item 4.4, **use `→` to indicate the destination of the feature**, like, but not limited to, opening dialogs and changing pages.

 4.7. _MUST_.
-When referencing features in Table of Features specified by item 4.4, use `←` to indicate the origin of the feature, like, but not limited to, pages e other features, and also the source of labels, like, but not limited to APIs and internal funcions.
+When referencing features in Table of Features specified by item 4.4, **use `←` to indicate the origin of the feature**, like, but not limited to, pages e other features, and also the source of labels, like, but not limited to APIs and internal funcions.

 ### 5. Red elements - Modifiers

+5.1. _MUST_.
+Use the **red** color to indicate special behaviors of features.

+5.2. _MUST_.
+Mark read-only controls with an X mark.

+5.3. _MUST_.
+Mark elements and controls affected by user roles (privileges elevation) with a (`△`).
+Elements marked both with 5.2 and this marking will be considered not read-only if the role is satisfied.
+Indicate more details of the privilege and control behavior in the Table of Features.

+5.4. _MUST_.
+Mark elements and controls that contains or triggers AJAX loaders with an horizontal three-dot.

+5.5. _MUST_.
+Mark elements and controls that are repeatable by some iteration with a vertical three-dot.
+Indicate more details of the iteration in the Table of Features.

+### 6. Green elements - Controls

+6.1.

-### 6. Orange elements - Illustrations and layout to be determined
+### 7. Orange elements - Illustrations and layout to be determined

+7.1.
+All **black**

-### 7. Grids and browser bounds
+### 8. Grids and browser bounds

-### 8. Digitalizing
+### 9. Digitalizing